William O'Dell, Director

 Ruoniu (Vince) Wang, Research Assistant

 Vince joined the Shimberg Center as a GIS assistant in the summer of 2010.
 His previous assistantship in the Department of Urban and Regional Planning helped him to develop skills in GIS and data management.
 Among other things, his work at the Center involves updating geographic locations for Assisted Housing Inventory and developing models for the Affordable Housing Suitability project.
-Vince was awarded his Masters Degree in Urban and Regional Planning in Fall 2010 and is entering the Ph.D. program in the same department in Fall 2011.
+Vince was awarded his Masters Degree in Urban and Regional Planning in Fall 2010 and will receive his Ph.D. in Summer 2015.

 Doug White, Affiliated Researcher

 Douglas White is a data analyst and researcher affiliated with the Shimberg Center.
 He contributes to the development of the Florida Housing Data Clearinghouse and co-authors the annual publication of The State of Florida's Housing.
 His education includes degrees from The University of Michigan (BS, Chemical Engineering), The University of Louisville (MBA), and Florida State University (MS, Economics), where he has also completed coursework towards a Ph.D. in Economics.